NibiruChain/nibiru/INSTALL.md

 export PATH=$PATH:$(go env GOPATH)/bin
 ```

-B. New commands you've made on the `nibid` doesn't show up.
+B. New commands you've made on the `nibid` don't show up.
 Your `nibid` probably just isn't updated again after the code changes, to recompile nibid run `make install` in the root

 ## Contributing